From lawsuits to giveaway drives, a push against book bans

 Banning books can have unintended consequences.
 In the United States, one result has been a redoubled effort to ensure those books – and the ideas they express – are freely available.

-Tony Rothert, director for integrated advocacy at the American Civil Liberties Union of Missouri and an attorney for the two students, says the lawsuit is the first of its kind to emerge out of the recent wave of book challenges in the U.S.
+Tony Rothert, director for integrated advocacy at the ACLU of Missouri and an attorney for the two students, says the lawsuit is the first of its kind to emerge out of the recent wave of book challenges in the U.S.

 “We’re hoping to have a change in the [Wentzville School District’s] policy such that it’s more protective of students’ First Amendment rights,” he says.